casparderksen/docker-thorntail-jee8-microprofile/README.md

 ## Running from Docker

-Make sure that you have built the base images for the application.

 To run the application in Docker from Maven:

     $ mvn docker:run -Pdocker

 To run the application in Docker from the command-line:

-    $ mvn package -Pdocker
     $ docker run --rm -it -p 8080:8080 my/myapp

-A limitation of Thorntail Thin WARs is that it is not possible to load configuration profiles.
-Therefore, we must specify the location of the corresponding configuration file as option.
-The default command runs thorntail with the H2 configuration.

 ## Running from the IDE

 To run the application from IntelliJ: